Skip to main content

 8. File Your BOI Report

-You’ll also need to file a Beneficial Ownership Information Report with FinCEN that discloses information about your beneficial owners and company applicant.
+The Beneficial Ownership Information Report is a report businesses file with FinCEN that discloses information about your beneficial owners and company applicant.
 You can file yours online or hire us to do it for you.
-You’ll need to file within 90 days of forming your LLC.
+Businesses are asked to file within 90 days of forming your LLC.

 You can file your LLC’s BOI Report for free through the FinCEN.gov website.
 Or, we can file your BOI Report for you.